 Kadie Salmon is a Scottish artist (b.
 1986) living in London.
-Salmon uses a combination of digital/analogue imagery and traditional post-production techniques, to create photographs, moving image and sculpture that examine the nature of storytelling and image making.
+Salmon uses a combination of digital/analogue imagery and traditional hand colouring techniques, to create photographs, moving image and sculpture that examine the nature of storytelling and image making.
 Salmon's practice is research led and often explores historic or contemporary depictions of romanticism, sexuality and desire found in art, literature and film.

 Salmon is represented by London gallery New Art Projects and has exhibited internationally for over a decade from Norway to New York, Edinburgh to Prague.
 She continues to receive awards and grants from organisations/institutions such as the Henry Moore Foundation and the European Cultural Fund, and artist residencies which continue to support her practice.
 In 2021, Salmon was an artist in residence at ARTEXTE research centre in Montreal, where she worked collaboratively with Canadian poet Klara du Plessis on their project "Narrative of process: activating the artist’s book".
 This work was supported by the Freelands Foundation and a-n artist bursaries.